Alicia Poto

 Alicia Poto (born 28 March 1978) is an Australian basketball player.
 She has played in the Women's National Basketball League for the Australian Institute of Sport and Sydney Uni Flames.
 After a contract with a Czech basketball team fell through, she played basketball in Siberia.
 She is a member of the Australia women's national basketball team and won a medal with them at the 2004 Summer Olympics.
 She was considered for the 2008 and 2012 national teams to compete at the Olympics but did not make the final squads selected for the Games.

 Personal

 Alicia Poto, nicknamed Potsy, was born on 28 May 1978.
 She is 166 cm tall.
 In 2009, she was recovering from a hamstring injury.

 Basketball

 Poto is a guard.
 She specialised as a point guard.

-Europe

-Alicia Poto was offered and accepted a first European contract with Hungarian professional club Sopron in 1999.
-It was for a net salary of AUD60,000 for a nine-month stint, several multiples larger than the best offer she received from the Sydney Flames.
-Her next move was to France, to Europe's top club at the time, Bourges Basket.
-Spent four seasons there, captaining the team for several seasons, becoming the first non-citizen of a French professional club to do so, winning the continent's top trophy, the Euroleague, in her very first season there, as well as French championships during a four-season run with Bourges.

-Poto's next contract was with perennial European Top Four outfit Zabigny Brno in the Czech Republic.
-Contrary to the claim below, she was offered a contract, accepted it and starred for the club over several seasons.
-Poto's Czech and top flight European career came to a sudden end when she inexplicably and unilaterally broke her contract with Brno, causing a serious problem both for the club and her agent, Scott International Management (SIM).
-SIM's association with Poto ended at that point.
-She did attempt a comeback in Europe later and did end up in Siberia.